Who Am I?

 Where Have I Been?

 Finally deciding to make travel a permanent part of my life, I left my job in late 2011, offloaded my stuff, and flew several thousand miles to follow my heart.
+For seven years I travelled full-time through Asia, Europe, Africa, North and Central America, Australia, and New Zealand.
+I met my girlfriend in Thailand in the first month of my trip, and we’ve been together ever since.

-How Do I Pay For It All?
+How Do I Pay for it All?

-I now work online from anywhere with a good view and an Internet connection, spending more time than I should in front of a laptop and doing several different things to make sure the bills get paid.
+I now work online from anywhere with a good view and an internet connection, spending more time than I should in front of a laptop and doing several different things to make sure the bills get paid.

 Why Am I Doing This?